Secret Social Media: The hidden data

 2. Edinburgh Gossip Girls (aka EGG) - 6.1k members

-One of the many things you’ll see across social at the moment is the rise of girl gangs.
-Not like Crips and Bloods, but more the outspoken support of one another, rather than the mom shaming/slut shaming/talking behind each others backs that happens far too often.
-Instead it’s celebrating that we are all in this together and we’re each doing the best job we can, so let’s help each other out.
+One of the many things you'll see across social at the moment is the rise of girl gangs.
+Not like Crips and Bloods, but more the outspoken support of one another, rather than the mom-shaming/slut-shaming/talking behind each other’s backs that happen far too often.
+Instead, it's celebrating that we are all in this together and we're each doing the best job we can, so let's help each other out.
 EGG is a great example of this.

 What is brilliant about EGG, is it (and to the admin's sometimes annoyance) is a great replacement for Google.
 You get proper, local recommendations, from real people, and most of the time recommendations are backed up by other members who have experienced the same and/or have had different experiences.
 Sometimes people you haven't seen/spoken to in ages even pop out of the woodworks to answer your questions/help you out, adding that additional layer of trust and faith in your decision.

 While this is a local group, it covers all sorts of areas.
 For me personally I've used to to find: A painter, a plumber, a wedding photographer, a wedding caterer, where to buy the best name labels for kids stuff, how to get in shape after having a baby (was introduced to Edinburgh Buggy Boot Camp <-- Highly recommend it for new mums!)
 For others it's questions about which airline to use, where to go on holiday, the best hotel in London, hidden secret spots of NYC, house extensions, kids sleep issues and it goes on AND ON.